-Plus knowing more people means you can talk to more people, enjoy with them and also make money with them.
+Plus knowing more people means you can talk to more people, enjoy with them, and also make money with them.

 Many people in their retirement start a business with fellow people they meet during networking seminars.
-Start with 10 minutes a day on LinkedIn, 10 min on Facebook.
+Start with 10 minutes a day on LinkedIn, and 10 min on Facebook.

 8. Don’t Depend On Anyone For Financial Assistance

 You’ve born and brought up your child in this world, that’s a great thing you’ve done.
 But that doesn’t mean you can depend on them after your retirement.

 Don’t get me wrong, it’s their responsibility to take care of you before and after your retirement but don’t depend on that fact.

 Be financially stable and spend your own money.
 If they help you accept it but don’t be in a position to beg them to pay you all the time.

 Don’t force them to pay for your luxuries.
 If you need medical assistance, I’m sure they’ll help you but don’t blindly rely on them.

 Here’s a video by Dave Ramsey on Families forcing their daughters for money.